Cizerion/Spaceteroids/README.md

 I added runnable Spaceteroids.jar file so that now you can test this game without building project.
-On OS Windows go to the command line, change directory to one where Spaceteroids.jar file lies (using "cd" command) and type "-java -jar Spaceteroids.jar", then press enter.
+On OS Windows go to the command line, change directory to one where Spaceteroids.jar file lies (using "cd" command) and type "java -jar Spaceteroids.jar", then press enter.
 Game should start.

 # Game controls